pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

     Same camera may get different device node name every time it is inserted, depending on order the order in which cameras are connected.
 These device node names may changes after a restart of system.
 To ensure that the device node name remains same for a particular cameras, udev rules are to be written.
 See "CameraUdevSetup.md" for details.

-NOTATION

-    1. Position of object in frame A is written as P_A

-    2. Transform from frame A to B is represented as T^A_B.
-So,

-            P_B = T^A_B * P_A

-COORDINATE FRAMES
+REFERENCE FRAMES

     They are several frames defined in the system.
 Each frame is a 3D.
 Various frames are as follows.

-        World Frame (W)
-        CamGlobal Frame (Cg): The origin of this frame lies at centre of rectangle formed by 4 cameras.
+        Global (G): The origin of this frame lies somewhere near the centre of rectangle formed by 4 cameras.
+The global marker is placed here during the extrinsic calibration process.

+        World Frame (W): This is the outermost frame.

         Cam0 Frame (C0)
         Cam1 Frame (C1)
         Cam2 Frame (C2)
         Cam3 Frame (C3)
-            : The origin of camera frame lies at the respective camera (consider camera as a point).
+            : The origin of camera frame lies somewhere at the respective camera (consider camera as a point).
 The direction towards which camera is facing is the positive z-axis.

                 y-axis
                  ^